osmandapp/docs/content/osmand/personal/favorites.md

 ![Favorites folders android](/assets/images/personal/favorites_folders_android.png)

 User can expand and collapse list of Favorite points for one group by clicking to a folder line or to "&#8743;", "&#8744;"  symbols.
+Each point from Favorite list has a name, distance and direction from your location.

 ![Favorites folders expand android](/assets/images/personal/favorites_folders_expand_android.png)